mixpanel/docs/pages/docs/best-practices/developer-environments.md

 Generally speaking, Mixpanel users have more flexibility and get more valuable insights when combining the tracking of multiple platforms into a single project to study their overall user experience across platforms.

-While we generally recommend sending data from all platforms to a single project, it’s also best practice to create separate development and production projects to avoid cluttering production data with test data, regardless of platform.
+While we generally recommend sending data from all platforms to a single project, it's also best practice to create separate development and production projects to avoid cluttering production data with test data, regardless of platform.
 If you send events from all platforms to one project, you can still differentiate actions taken on your app vs. website via segmentation and filtering using the Operating System property (the Mixpanel JavaScript, iOS, and Android libraries store the Operating System property by default.

 If you decide to send events from multiple platforms to the same Mixpanel projects, follow these guidelines for the best results:

 - Make sure events that are the same across platforms are named the same way.
-For example, you wouldn’t want to create an Event on your website called Sign in and an Event on your app called Log in if they represent the same user action.
+For example, you wouldn't want to create an Event on your website called Sign in and an Event on your app called Log in if they represent the same user action.

 - Capitalization matters: calling one event "Purchase" and one "purchase" will show as two different events in your report dropdowns!

-- Ensure you’re handling user identity properly so that you can track users across platforms without counting them as a different user on each platform.
+- Ensure you're handling user identity properly so that you can track users across platforms without counting them as a different user on each platform.
 Learn more about [identifying users](/docs/tracking-methods/identifying-users).

 - Advanced tip: You can initialize multiple instances of Mixpanel on the same app to send certain events to their own, different project.
 This would allow you to send some events to a different project if you have some different functionality on certain platforms and want to analyze that activity separately.